-\end{lemma} Notably, the function $\bx \mapsto u_p(\bx, \bx)$ is non-negative since $u_p$ is a reproducing kernel.
-Moreover, \citet[Theorem 9]{barp2022targeted} shows that KSD with such tilted kernels still satisfies $P$-separation, namely $\ksd(Q, P) = 0 \iff Q = P$, provided that $\| \bs_p \|_2$ grows at most root-exponentially and the spectral density of the translation-invariant kernel $k$---which exists by Bochner's Theorem \citep[Theorem 20]{berlinet2004reproducing}---is bounded away from zero on compact sets.
+\end{lemma} Notably, the function $\bx \mapsto u_p(\bx, \bx)$ is non-negative since $u_p$ is a reproducing kernel. \citet[Theorem 9]{barp2022targeted} showed that KSD with such tilted kernels still satisfies $P$-separation, namely $\ksd(Q, P) = 0 \iff Q = P$, provided that $\| \bs_p \|_2$ grows at most root-exponentially and the spectral density of the translation-invariant kernel $k$---which exists by Bochner's Theorem \citep[Theorem 20]{berlinet2004reproducing}---is bounded away from zero on compact sets.

 Most stationary kernels used in KSD tests (such as the IMQ or squared-exponential kernels) satisfy the conditions in \Cref{lem: bounded Stein kernel}.
-In this construction, the weighting function $w$ is used to counteract the growth of the score function $\bs_p$.
+Intuitively, the weighting function $w$ is used to counteract the growth of the score function $\bs_p$.
 When the score grows polynomially like $\| \bs_p(\bx) \|_2 =\cO(\|\bx\|_2^r)$ for some $r > 0$, it suffices to choose $w(\bx) = (1 + a^2 \| \bx \|_2^2)^{-b}$ for any $a > 0$ and $b \geq 1 / (2r)$.
 This weight function is common in the frequentist parameter estimation literature \citep{barp2019minimum} and the generalized Bayesian inference literature \citep{matsubara2022robust,altamirano2023robusta,altamirano2024,duran-martin2024outlierrobust}.

 The following result states that, with a tilted kernel, the outcome of the standard KSD test will not be significantly affected by small proportions of contamination in the data.
 The proof is provided in \Cref{app: robustness tilted}. \begin{theorem} Assume $\E_{\bX \sim P}[\| \bs_p(\bX) \|_2] < \infty$ and that $k$ is a tilted kernel satisfying the conditions in \Cref{lem: bounded Stein kernel}.
 Then, for any test level $\alpha \in (0, 1)$ and any sequence $\epsilon_n = o(n^{-1/2})$, the following holds as $n \to \infty$,